Esta tradução está incompleta. Por favor, ajude a traduzir este artigo do Inglês.

-- Indicates that the technology or API described on the page is not part of a standard, but is considered stable in any implementing browser(s).
+- Indicates that the technology or API described on the page is not part of a standard, whether it's stable or not in any browsers which implement it (if it's not stable, it should also be Experimental).
 If you don't use this tag, your readers will assume the technology is standard.
 The compatibility table on the page should clarify which browser(s) support this technology or API.

 - The technology or API covered on the page is marked as deprecated in the specification, and is likely to eventually be removed, but is generally still available in current versions of browsers.